Everything you need to know about Wisdom teeth

 Problems with Impacted Wisdom Teeth Include:

-- Trapping food and debris behind and around the wisdom tooth
+- Trapping of food and debris behind and around the wisdom tooth

 - Infection or gum disease (periodontal disease)